Asset 6

 How Machine Learning Works in Fraud Detection

 Machine learning operates in fraud detection by utilizing algorithms that learn from historical transaction data to identify patterns indicative of fraudulent activity.
-When a large dataset of past transactions is analyzed, the machine learning model can recognize normal behavior and flag anomalies that deviate from this established norm.
+When a large dataset of past transactions is analysed, the machine learning model can recognise normal behaviour and flag anomalies that deviate from this established norm.
 For example, if a user typically makes purchases from a specific geographic location and suddenly attempts a transaction from a different country, the system can flag this as suspicious.
 By continuously learning from new data, these models become increasingly adept at distinguishing between legitimate and fraudulent transactions, improving their accuracy over time.

 Once trained, the machine learning model can be integrated into the transaction processing system, where it continuously monitors incoming transactions.
 As new data flows in, the model evaluates each transaction against the patterns it has learned and assigns a risk score based on its likelihood of being fraudulent.
 Transactions that exceed a certain risk threshold can be flagged for further investigation or automatically declined, depending on the business’s risk appetite.
 Additionally, machine learning models can adapt to evolving fraud tactics by retraining on new data, ensuring that they remain effective in an ever-changing landscape of e-commerce fraud.